NikunjMangukiya/MM_Ensemble-for-Flood-Mapping/README.md

 If you find our code to be useful, please cite the following papers:

-Mangukiya, N.K., Kushwaha, S., Sharma, A. "A Novel Multi-Model Ensemble Framework for Fluvial Flood Inundation Mapping", Environmental Modelling and Software.
-[Under Review]
+Mangukiya, N.K., Kushwaha, S., Sharma, A. (2024) "A Novel Multi-Model Ensemble Framework for Fluvial Flood Inundation Mapping", Environmental Modelling & Software, 180 (September 2024), 106163. https://doi.org/10.1016/j.envsoft.2024.106163